snu-sf-class/pl2015spring/Homework.md

 - Do not copy other's source code, including other students' and resources around the Web.
 Especially, do not consult with public repositories on software foundations.
 - *DO NOT CHEAT*.
 If you copy other's source code, you will get F. Note that we have a good automatic clone detector.

-## Coq ##
+## Submission ##

+- Homework will be issued every Thursday night (Day 0).
+- The due is the next Thursday 14:00 (Day 7).
+- You can still submit until the next to the next Thursday 14:00 (Day 14), but you will get only 70% of the score.
 - Make sure your source code is compiled without error before submission.
 TA will compile by `make clean; make` in Linux environment.
 This should not fail.
-- TBA for details

-## Submission ##
+## Git ##

 ### How to begin? ###